ayh-l/music-memory-game/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the first required action related to adding Xs to a Y by pressing "View game history", entering an integer into the field beside the "Filter rounds with scores >=" button and then clicking this button.
+This will filter the list of rounds to only display the rounds with scores above the given score.
-- You can generate the second required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding Xs to a Y by pressing "View game history" and pressing "Play all sounds".
+This will cycle through the list of completed rounds and play their sound lists.
-- You can locate my visual component by...
+- You can locate my visual component by pressing "Start new round", where you will see buttons with instrument icons.
+The buttons display a music note icon when pressed.
-- You can save the state of my application by...
+- You can save the state of my application by pressing "Save round history".
-- You can reload the state of my application by...
+- You can reload the state of my application by pressing "Load round history".